 The Shelley Frankenstein Festival was established to celebrate the life and works of the Shelley family, some of whom lived in the Boscombe / Bournemouth area and many of whom are buried in Bournemouth.

-We are an umbrella organisation consisting of representation from many different organisations.
-Our aim is to curate and promote work and events under the festival brand to create a festival that will help make the Shelley family relatable to a new generation on a local level and promote Boscombe and Bournemouth as a Shelley destination nationally and internationally.
+The festival was an umbrella organisation consisting of representation from many different organisations.
+The aim was to curate and promote work and events under the festival brand to create a festival that would help make the Shelley family relatable to a new generation on a local level and promote Boscombe and Bournemouth as a Shelley destination nationally and internationally.

-We launched with a pilot festival in 2016 which contained 40+ varied events catering to a wide age range and level of interests.
-In 2017 we are running a self contained festival that will help to launch our biggest festival – 2018 – the 200th anniversary of the first publication of Frankenstein..
+The festival launched with a pilot festival in 2016 which contained 40+ varied events catering to a wide age range and level of interests.
+In 2017 the festival ran a self contained festival that has will help to launch our biggest festival – 2018 – the 200th anniversary of the first publication of Frankenstein..

-We are currently working with and supported significantly by
+The festival worked with and was supported significantly by

 - Arts University Bournemouth

 - Bournemouth Council and Bournemouth Libraries Service